How To Protect Your Home From Crime?

-1. Contacting local police station and requesting adding patrols to increase police presence in your neighborhood, and as a result, your sense of security in your neighborhood is likely to increase to some degree.
+1. Contacting local police stations and requesting adding patrols to increase police presence in your neighborhood, and as a result, your sense of security in your neighborhood will likely increase to some degree.
 Some police stations in the US even allow for an online patrol request.

 You can also request additional assistance from the 'Community police officer' in your neighborhood - a police function that provides police services - community-oriented - Within the neighborhoods.

-So, to sum up, burglary is the most significant felony when answering the question of how to protect your home from crime - To make your home more protected, you will have to approach it first.
+So, to sum up, burglary is the most significant felony when answering the question of how to protect your home from crime.

 2. Keep Your Eyes Open.

-Awareness and keeping your eyes open are good tactics for lots of things.
-Particularly regarding the ways to protect your home from crime.
+Awareness and keeping your eyes open are good tactics for many things, particularly regarding how to protect your home from crime.

 For example, many pedophiles/sexual harassers are characterized by a sudden arrival in a particular residential area, and there is a big chance you or other neighbors do not have early acquaintance with them.